Updated: 20-11-2025 at 3:30 PM

 Certain issues required the attention of the parliament.
 This included recognising and criminalising acts endangering society.
-There was attention required relating to rephrasing certain provisions to ensure a balance of interests of both the convicts and victims.
+There was attention required relating to rephrasing certain provisions to ensure a balance of interests of both the convicts and victims, which led to a need for change.
+The Indian criminal justice system underwent a huge change, which is the introduction of the Bharatiya Nyaya Sanhita (BNS).
+BNS is a groundbreaking change as it officially replaced the years-old Indian Penal Code (IPC).

 There are certain groundbreaking changes brought in by the new criminal laws that everyone must know about.
 Let us learn more about this law!